Skip to content

 我喜欢这本书,你觉得?(Wǒ xǐhuān zhè běn shū, nǐ juéde ne?)

-I like this book and what do you think?
+I like this book, what do you think?

-In addition to 吗(ma) and 呢(ne), we can use 好(hǎo) or 可以(kěyǐ) to form 好吗(hǎo ma) or 可以吗(kěyǐ ma) at the end of a sentence. 好吗(hǎo ma) is used to seek suggestions, while 可以吗(kěyǐ ma) is used to ask for permission.
+Building on the particle 吗(ma) , you can add 好(hǎo) or 可以(kěyǐ) to form 好吗(hǎo ma) or 可以吗(kěyǐ ma), which can also be placed at the end of a sentence. 好吗(hǎo ma) is used to offer suggestions, while 可以吗(kěyǐ ma) is used to ask for permission.

 For example: